microsoft/SyncTasks/README.md

 - `fromThenable(thenable)` - A handy helper function to wrap any sort of `Thenable` (usually used for wrapping ES6 Promises) into a SyncTask.
 This takes the thenable and maps its success and failure cases into a new `SyncTasks.Promise` that resolve and reject with the results of the passed thenable.
+- `setTracingEnabled(boolean)` - This option allows enabling of double resolution tracing individually per Promise.
+    Could be used in the release in cases then the problem couldn't be reproduced locally.
+    If option enabled assert will give you two stack traces - for the first resolve and the second.
+By default, you would see only second resolve stack trace.
+    Keep in mind that it adds an extra overhead as resolve method call will create an extra Error object, so it should be used with caution in the release.
+    Estimated overhead on mobile is around 0.05ms per resolve/reject call on Nexus 5x android.

 ### SyncTasks.Deferred Reference